Sh3b0/DevOps/docs/7-monitoring.md

 ## 2. Goal

-- Prepare the monitoring and visualization environment for the apps as a network of containers (application + Grafana + Prometheus + Loki with Promtail client).
+- Prepare a monitoring and visualization environment for the apps as a network of containers (application + Grafana + Prometheus + Loki with Promtail client).
 - Configure Loki to monitor logs from all running containers and Prometheus to monitor metrics of itself, Loki, and the application.
 - Create a Grafana dashboard to visualize the scraped data.